olaroos/osX_firefox_windowLoader/README.md

 osX_firefox_windowLoader
 ========================

-shellscript to open all adresses from a ASCII-file in new windows.
+Shellscript to open all adresses from a ASCII-file in new firefox tabs.
 OS-X exclusively.

+to iniate script run following in terminal:

+bash ffwindows.sh webadresses